ulfschneider/ulfschneider.github.io/_pages/tools/a_breakdown.md

 ---
 [Breakdown](http://atom.io/packages/breakdown) is a package to be added to your [Atom](http://atom.io) editor.
 It allows you to display and manipulate a breakdown structure of your JIRA Scrum project - even offline and only eventually connected to your JIRA system.

-Get more information at the [package](http://atom.io/packages/breakdown) site and see the short demo below.

 ![Breakdown Demo]({{site.url}}/i/breakdown/breakdown.gif)